apache/datafusion-site/_posts/2024-08-20-python-datafusion-40.0.0.md

 We would like to thank the following members for their very helpful discussions regarding these
 updates: [@andygrove], [@max-muoto], [@slyons], [@Throne3d], [@Michael-J-Ward], [@datapythonista], [@austin362667], [@kylebarron], [@simicd].
-The [primary PR (#750)] that includes these updates had and extensive conversation, leading to an significantly improved end product.
+The [primary PR (#750)] that includes these updates had an extensive conversation, leading to a significantly improved end product.
 Again, thank you to all who provided input!

 We would like to give an special thank you to [@3ok] who created the initial version of the wrapper